Odontolabis gazella

-Odontolabis gazella is a species of beetles belonging to the family Lucanidae.
+Odontolabis gazella is a species of beetle belonging to the family Lucanidae.

 Description

 Odontolabis gazella can reach a length of about 40 mm in females and of about 60 mm in males.
 The basic colour is dark brown.
 The large mandible of males are used to wrestle each other for mating or food.

 Distribution

 This species can be found in Malayan Peninsula, Borneo, Sumatra and Balabac Island (Philippines).
 The subspecies Odontolabis gazella inaequalis Kaup 1868 is endemic of Nias Island (Indonesia).